silviaCerby/gitbook/docs/management/security_and_policy/password_policies/create-a-password-policy.md

 ---
-description: This article describes how to create a password policy for all the accounts belonging to one or multiple managed apps.
+description: "This article describes how to create a password policy for all the accounts belonging to one or multiple managed apps."
 intercom_id: 11466694
 ---